Get Or Renew Your NMWD Permit Now

 Is the New Mexico Weight Distance Permit the Same as the IRP?

 Unfortunately, no. The New Mexico Weight Distance Permit is only specific to the state of New Mexico.
-The IRP covers all jurisdictions of the United States and Canada.
+The IRP covers all miles traveled across jurisdictions of the United States and Canada.
 They are separate tax permits and must be obtained, filed, and paid separately.
 Learn More About the IRP HERE.

 Is the New Mexico Weight Distance Permit the Same as the IFTA?

-No. The IFTA is an international agreement between the United States and Canada.
+No. The IFTA is an international agreement between the United States and Canada regarding fuel use in the different jurisdictions.
 The New Mexico Weight Distance is only specific to the state of New Mexico.
 They are separate tax permits and must be obtained, filed, and paid separately.
 Learn More About the IFTA HERE.

 Contact us